 Fine Green Beans With Basil Pesto

-We started off our meal with creamy burrata and toasted ciabatta with a drizzle of extra virgin olive oil.
-This was a very simple dish but heavenly.
+We started our meal with creamy burrata and toasted ciabatta with a drizzle of extra virgin olive oil.
+This was a straightforward dish, but heavenly.
 I could have eaten it again and again!
 Other antipasti options were mixed marinated olives and finely sliced bresaola with rocket and parmesan salad or toasted ciabatta.
 Or you could share one of the salads as a starter like the flaked yellowfin tuna with mixed leaf salad, fine green beans, egg, heritage tomatoes and red onions with a honey mustard dressing.
 Or keep it simple with heritage tomatoes, burrata salad, fresh herbs and extra virgin olive oil.

 Creamy Burrata And Toasted Ciabatta